 When technical debt in Salesforce accumulates and diminishes the platform’s capabilities, the total cost of ownership increases and reduces the value of investing in Salesforce.
-What do Salesforce owners need to know about the impact of technical debt on Total cost of ownership?
+What do Salesforce owners need to know about the impact of technical debt on the total cost of ownership?

 The total cost of ownership (TCO) for Salesforce refers to the overall long-term cost of owning the platform.
-It includes expenses for the implementation and management of the software throughout its lifecycle, and expenses for hiring skilled staff such as developers and IT personnel, hardware, licenses and renewal fees, security, onboarding users, and training.
+It includes expenses for implementing and managing the software throughout its lifecycle, hiring skilled staff such as developers and IT personnel, hardware, licenses and renewal fees, security, user onboarding, and training.

 What is Technical Debt?

-Technical debt is the result of adding customizations or processes for the needs of one department or to solve one specific issue instead of strategically addressing the needs of the organization as a whole.
-While a little technical debt is acceptable, when debt builds up in platform, the system becomes more complex and the performance of the platform slows down.
+Technical debt is the result of adding customizations or processes for the needs of one department or to solve one specific issue, instead of strategically addressing the needs of the organization as a whole.
+While a little technical debt is acceptable, when debt builds up in the platform, the system becomes more complex, and the performance of the platform slows down.

-When more complexity is added to the system without addressing technical debt, the more the system slows down, and platform stops being a powerful CRM.
+When more complexity is added to the system without addressing technical debt, the system slows down, and the platform stops being a powerful CRM.
 Technical debt is also known as design debt or tech debt.

 Salesforce Technical Debt

-Salesforce Technical debt used to be a developer’s problem, When taking shortcuts with code without understanding the platform.
+Salesforce Technical debt used to be a developer’s problem when taking shortcuts with code without understanding the platform.
 However, Salesforce is a low code platform but technical debt now appears as a result of clicks and as well as code.
-In Salesforce technical debt extends beyond the code and includes overlapping processes, multiple automation with workflow, to many process builders on single object, and to many custom fields with a wrong relationship which may cause row lock errors.
+In Salesforce, technical debt extends beyond the code and includes overlapping processes, multiple automations with workflow, too many process builders on a single object, and too many custom fields with incorrect relationships, which may cause row lock errors.

 Technical debt occurs when coding or customization decisions are made with time, budget, and simplicity as the priority, instead of planning strategically to address the needs of the entire organization.
 When changes are made to Salesforce based on the needs of individual departments or to resolve issues as they occur, the technical debt continues building up.